google/differential-privacy/examples/go/README.md

     })

     // Construct dpagg.BoundedSumInt64 objects, which will be used to calculate DP
-    // counts with multiple contributions from a single user.
+    // counts with multiple contributions from a single privacy unit (visitor).
     // One dpagg.BoundedSumInt64 is created for every duration.
     // We use epsilon = log(3) / 2 in this example,
     // because we must split epslion between all the functions that apply differential privacy,